David Smukler: Early life

-College
+College career

 Smukler enrolled in the University of Missouri in Columbia, Missouri, and played fullback under Frank Carideo.
 He left before the year ended and continued to learn glove cutting under his brother Lewis.
 In September 1933 Smukler transferred to Temple University in Philadelphia, Pennsylvania, and was chosen to play varsity fullback by Glenn “Pop” Warner one year later.
 After Smukler helped the Temple Owls achieve many wins, Warner stated, “He is a better fullback now than Ernie Nevers was in Nevers’s sophomore year.
 Dave is the best sophomore fullback I have ever seen.
 He may become the greatest fullback I have ever seen, a greater football player than Nevers or Jim Thorpe.”
 The coach also commended him as a defensive player, kicker, and forward passer, stating that “he combines fine judgment with his versatility.
 He is not the type that will get puffed up by praise, either.”
 Smukler played five consecutive games without ever letting the ball slip from his hand.

 On January 1, 1935, he played against Tulane University in the inaugural Sugar Bowl game in New Orleans, Louisiana.
 When the teams were awaiting kickoff, Tulane's slogan was “Stop Smukler.”
 Smukler passed for one touchdown, kicked the extra point, and ran for a 25-yard touchdown.
 His efforts brought the Owls a 14–0 lead, but Tulane would ultimately beat Temple with a score of 20–14.
 Smukler was described after the game as “a wild bull, a mad elephant, a rip-roaring locomotive, a human-battering ram.
 He was 212 pounds of speed and power, who asked nothing more of his own line but that it get out of his way and let him run.”

 Smukler temporarily withdrew from Temple in December 1935 due to a knee injury but returned at the start of the second semester.
 However, in March 1936 Smukler announced that he was leaving Temple again for a business position that was "too promising to refuse."
 He never graduated.